junesirius/junesirius.github.io/_posts/Star_Wars/Obikin_RB/Obikin-reverse-whole-novel.md

 "Careful," Anakin urges, before he moves away from the group.

 The ground shakes when the explosion breaks out at the foot of the Palace.
-The emergency alarm rings out, and the troops rush to the explosion point.
+The emergency alarm rings out, and the troopers rush to the explosion point.
 But it's not a bomb, but an exploded painting can.
 The colors outburst from the explosion and splash on the outer wall, marking the neat exterior with rainbow color.
 The tiny black dot that must be Wald stands in the bare ground, shooting paints from his painting gun, writing a message on the wall that they can see even from the distance -- he starts with the first stroke of the letter "F".

 "Now!"
 Anakin commands, and leads the team to charge toward the opposite side of the Palace that is now clear of the patrol.